 DNB has its own reserves.
 For example, shares and bonds.
 For these, we apply a socially responsible investment policy.
 In our investment choices, we take sustainability into account.
 Such as the financial risks of climate change.
 This is how we want to use our investment to contribute to a sustainable economy.
 The size of our investment portfolios is too modest to bring about major changes.
 But we do want to set a good example and thus contribute to the sustainability of the entire financial sector.
 That is what really carries weight.
 Read more about our reserve management.

 Investment policy – ESG

 Sustainable investment is based on ESG criteria.
 ESG stands for Environmental, Social and Governance.
 Based on these criteria, we measure the sustainability of an investment.
 The inclusion of ESG criteria is one of the pillars of our sustainable and responsible investment policy (see infographic).
-Read more about our policy in our Responsible Investment Charter.
+Read more about our policy in Sustainable and responsible investing at DNB.

 The five pillars of our sustainable investment policy

 We apply a filter to our investment and our (potential) counterparties to ensure that they meet our ESG criteria.
 This means that we do not invest in companies engaged in the production of cluster munitions, landmines or chemical, biological and nuclear weapons insofar as they violate the Treaty on the Non-Proliferation of Nuclear Weapons.
 We also want our counterparts to adhere to certain internationally applicable ethical standards, such as the United Nations Global Compact principles.
 Therefore, we screen these parties on the basis of such standards.

 Investing in green bonds